RonaldDPace/IT1025/Lab4/README.md

       The interaction of ciphertext: a sender uses a public key to encrypt and send plaintext which becomes ciphertext, then       recipient then use a private to to decode it.

+      A public key is needed to begin the encryption with the private key.